BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - [Terror]
 - [Ancient Enemies] (Dwarf)
 - [Ancient Enemies] (Elf)
+- [Arcing Shot]

 - **Catapult** `ACTIVE`

-A Siege Engine with range 12" - 96" and Strength 10.
-May still fire in same turn the troll has Moved, but will only hit on the roll of a natural 6.
-May still fire while Engaged in Combat, but on a To Hit roll of a natural 1, the troll suffers a Wound.
-Does not have a normal siege crew, and can always be fired if the troll is alive.
-Other models can never fire this catapult as [Untrained Crew].
-The catapult cannot be destroyed as normal if an enemy spends an entire turn in base contact.
+The Catapult on the back of the Catapult Troll can be fired in the same way as a normal Siege Engine; it has a range of 12" - 96" and has a Strength of 10.
+The Catapult may still be fired even if the Troll has Moved, even up to its full Move Value; however, in either instance it will only ever hit on the roll of a natural 6.
+The Catapult may still be fired if the Troll is Engaged in Combat; however, if a natural 1 is rolled when rolling To Hit in this instance, the Catapult will malfunction and the Troll will suffer a Wound.
+The Catapult does not have a conventional crew, and therefore can always be fired so long as the Troll is still alive.
+Additionally, other models can never fire this Catapult as [Untrained Crew].
+Additionally, unlike other Siege Engine models, the Catapult cannot be destroyed by an enemy model spending an entire turn in base contact with it.

 - **Area Effect** `ACTIVE`

-After rolling To Hit against a Battlefield Target, all other models within 2" of them suffer a Strength 5 and will be knocked Prone.
+After rolling To Hit against the actual target, if the actual target was a Battlefield Target then all other models within 2" of the actual target suffer a Strength 5 hit and, if they survive, will be knocked Prone.

 - **Goblin Crew** `ACTIVE`

-If the troll wins a Combat, then after making Strikes, the Goblins may make D6 additional strikes with Strength 3.
-If the troll uses a Brutal Power Attack that ends the Combat, then the Goblins will not get these additional Strikes.
+If the Catapult Troll wins a Combat, then after making any Strikes, the Goblins may make D6 additional Strikes following all the usual rules.
+These Strikes are resolved at Strength 3.
+Note that if the Catapult Troll uses a Brutal Power Attack that immediately ends the Combat, then the Goblins will not get these additional Strikes.

 - **Metal Gauntlets** `ACTIVE`

-Any Strikes made by the model are resolved as Strength 10.
-Also, this model may re-roll the dice when determining the Hurl Distance when using Hurl Brutal Power Attack.
+Any Strikes made by this model are resolved at Strength 10.
+Additionally, this model may re-roll the dice when determining the Hurl Distance when using the Hurl Brutal Power Attack.

 </div>